wyhaines/crypt-isaac/README.md

 This is a pure Ruby implementation of the algorithm, but it is reasonably fast.

 When originally written, running on Ruby 1.8.2 under a venerable 800Mhz PIII Linux system, it could do 15000 to 16000 numbers per second.
-On Ruby 2.2.3, running on a basic Digital Ocean VM, it can generate close to 800000 random integers per second.
+On Ruby 2.2.3, running on a basic Digital Ocean VM, it can generate almost a million random integers or floats per second.

-Ruby uses the Mersenne Twister as its PRNG, and while this algorithm is a fast PRNG that produces highly random numbers, it is not strong for cryptographic purposes, nor is it suitable when one needs multiple independent streams of random numbers.
-Crypt::ISAAC is suitable for either purpose.
+Ruby uses the Mersenne Twister as its PRNG, and while this algorithm is a fast PRNG that produces highly random numbers with good stastical properties, it is not cryptographically strong.
+ISAAC is very fast, also has good statistical properties, and is cryptographically strong.

 ## Installation